 Prepare the server

 If you are installing an OP5 appliance system, just insert the installation media during boot-up, wait for the boot prompt, select Install OP5 APS and press Enter.
 The rest of the installation will be performed without user interaction, so just wait until it is done, remove the install CD and reboot the system.
 If you prefer to use your own hardware, boot from the CentOS or Red Hat install CD and perform a system installation and configuration according to your own preferences.
-To be able to perform systems updates on an appliance system, you need to install your license file, so upload it to the server and copy the license file to the correct directory:
+To perform systems updates on an appliance system, you need to install your license file, so upload it to the server and copy the license file to the correct directory:

 - Copy your license to your OP5 monitor server using scp client (e.g. winscp)